 Cooking with friends with Wonderful Pistachios

 Around the holidays, we learned how to make a couple of different kinds of cookies during one of our classes in Home Economics.
 It became my thing to bake these different cookies each holiday season, but of course, I lost interest after I left high school and the whole cooking in the kitchen thing was not something I kept up with.
 It wasn’t until about a year ago that I truly started to enjoy cooking.
 I had to do it for some kind of job related thing, and the kids got involved.
-We had fun.
-We laughed.
-We produced a meal that we could actually eat.
+We had fun, laughed and produced a meal we could actually eat.
 Slowly, since that afternoon, we’ve been doing a bit more cooking in the kitchen together.

 However, I’ve never brought together friends to enjoy a night out of cooking.
 When provided the opportunity with Momtrends and Wonderful Pistachios to do it at My Cooking Party in New York City, I couldn’t say no!
 I’d get to cook with friends, in a killer kitchen, without having to clean up anything afterwards, and just eat amazing food sprinkled with one of my favorite nuts, Pistachios?
 Momtrends didn’t have to ask me twice.
 I was all in!

 I learned our fearless leader, Nicole of Momtrends, loves to use her veggie peeler to peel everything from sweet potatoes, to pears.
-I looked around and saw just how many people had no idea how to use a chef’s knife, and surprisingly, I could!
+Looking around, I saw just how many people had no idea how to use a chef’s knife, and surprisingly, I could!
 I chopped an entire bowl of parsley without any blood being shed!
-The hubby has been told we need these knives in our home.
-Yup, they are sharp, but they are so much easier to use when slicing, dicing and peeling.

 Anyway, I also learned one of my favorite people is an all-star baker, and I loved helping Brooklyn Active Mama with the most delicious Wonderful Pistachios Chocolate Brownie Cookies.
 Seriously, I wanted to eat all of them.
 Sharing them pained me.
 I considered telling everyone I licked my fingers while putting the batter onto the baking sheets, but I didn’t.
 Sharing is caring, right?